natapone/simple_llm_chatbot_v2/docs/usage/setup_guide.md

 ### Example Conversation
 Try the following conversation to test the chatbot:
 ```
-User: Hi, I need a website for my business.
+User: Hi, I need help with a project.
 Bot: [Greeting and question about business type]
 User: I run a small clothing store, and I want to sell online.
 Bot: [Question about features]